dgaydukov/cert-aws/files/sa.md

 ###### CloudFront
 CloudFront is a CDN (content delivery/distribution network) - that speed up the distribution of your data using edge locations.
-When user request content, CF use nearest edge location and deliver cached version, it's faster that transfer data directly from data center.
+When user request content, CF use nearest edge location and deliver cached version, it's faster than transfer data directly from data center.
 If content not in cache, CF retrieve it directly from s3 or HTTP and cache it.
 CF is not durable storage, it's just an edge cache.
 To work with CF you should create origin server Then you add you origin server to CF, and CF generate link for you.
-Origin server can be
+Origin server can be:
 * static (s3)
-* dynamic (ec2/elb or any other on-premise http server, also called custom origin) Later when user request this link CF check the closest edge location for data, and if found in chane - return, if not request it from origin server and cache it.
+* dynamic (ec2/elb or any other on-premise http server, also called custom origin) Later when user request this link CF check the closest edge location for data, and if found in cache - return, if not request it from origin server and cache it.
 To ensure origin availability you can add backup origin and configure CF in case it get 4xx/5xx response from main origin, to use backup origin.
 Edge cache is smart, it can remove less popular content to make room for other data.
 You can also use Geo Restriction to specify at which countries content should be 403 (Forbidden), you can also add custom error code and message.
 You can control expire date (when CF will check origin server for new version) by setting cache control header (by default 24 hours).
-You can delete item from CF by
+You can delete item from CF by:
 * delete it from origin server, and when expire date come it would be deleted from CF
-* use invalidating api to remove file from CF immediately CF doesn't cache following requests: POST, PUT, DELETE, PATCH.
+* use invalidating api to remove file from CF immediately CF doesn't cache following requests: POST/PUT/DELETE/PATCH.
 By default cache is stored for 24 hours, but you can evict it by calling invalidation API.
 You can also use versioning (`/v1/img/test.png`).
 In this case once you update your site users will use new versions that not in CF, and edge location will download it from origin server.
 You can serve content from multiple origin servers.
+Field-Level Encryption - encrypt user's upload data and transfer these encrypted data to your origin.
-Field-Level Encryption - encrypt user's upload data and transfer these encrypted data to your origin Lambda Edge - lambda functions that allows you to override behavior of request/response to your CloudFront edge locations.
+Lambda Edge - lambda functions that allows you to override behavior of request/response to your cf edge locations.
 You can solve common tasks like only cognito authenticated user can view content or visitor prioritization on a website.
 You create single lambda in 1 region, and associate it with cf distribution.
 After this all global requests are handled by this lambda.
 There are 4 types of lambda edge:
 * viewer request - when CF receive request from user
 * origin request - before CF forward request to origin server